jleinen1/desn368-code-and-design-workspace-f25/week-4/README.md

 I definitely understand the idea of classes and ID's much better now that I have had some practice with them.

 **How closely does your code match your design?
 What would you do differently?**
+I think that I did a decent job matching my code to my Figma design.
+Everything looks accurate in CodePen, but I am struggling a little with getting the live site to deploy properly with all the styles.
+The biggest struggle for me was getting the spacing to be accurate.